salemove/ruby-activerecord-opentracing/README.md

 ActiveRecord::OpenTracing.instrument
 ```

+# Development

+## Gem documentation

+You can find the documentation by going to CircleCI, looking for the `build` job, going to Artifacts and clicking on `index.html`.
+A visual guide on this can be found in our wiki at [Gems Development: Where to find documentation for our gems](https://wiki.doximity.com/articles/gems-development-where-to-find-documentation-for-our-gems).

-## Development
+## Gem development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bundle console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/activerecord-tracer.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This repository uses a gem publishing mechanism on the CI configuration, meaning most work related with cutting a new
+version is done automatically.

+To release a new version, follow the [wiki instructions](https://wiki.doximity.com/articles/gems-development-releasing-new-versions).